 Tinnitus is an extremely common symptom that affects an estimated 44 million people across America.

-There is no cure for tinnitus, but the symptom can be successfully managed with proper care from an Elk Grove Hearing Care tinnitus expert.
+There is no cure for tinnitus, but it can be successfully managed with proper care from an Elk Grove Hearing Care tinnitus expert.
 Since tinnitus has varying causes, it also has many different treatments.
 In some cases where the cause of a patient’s tinnitus is identifiable, Elk Grove tinnitus doctors can successfully reduce or eliminate the symptom.
 In other cases, however, the cause of a patient’s tinnitus may remain unknown.
-In these situations, treatment options are often limited and focus on therapy and noise suppression techniques.
+In these situations, treatment options may range from sound therapy to masking techniques, or some combination of both.

 Some of the most common known causes of tinnitus include: